ypriverol/github-paper/REVIEWS.md

    intermediate projects (hts / samtools?), and larger projects (rOpenSci??) that effectively use GitHub.

-> We just added a couple of repositories in the introduction.
+> We now discuss examplar repositories in the introduction.
 The >
 > current version of the manuscript: "Individual bioinformatics
 > projects (https://github.com/lgatto/MSnbase) \cite{Gatto15012012},
 > lab repositories (https://github.com/PRIDE-Toolsuite/)